How to Automate Repetitive Tasks And Focus More On What You Love

 Thankfully, there’s one beneficial way to handle repetitive, energy-draining tasks: automation.
 According to data from McKinsey, 43 percent of respondents believe that if some duties were automated, they would feel free to be more innovative with their teams.
 Around 72 percent of those surveyed also said that with the time they would save with automation, they would do work that would be more valuable for their organization.

 There are a few ways to automate your workspace to eliminate repetitive tasks.
 You’ll need to consider everything from choosing the right automation software to having more effective team communication.
 There are a lot of automation platforms available, and it can be challenging to choose the right one for your business.
 Luckily, with so many great products like Hive Automate and alternatives to Zapier, there is a wide range of options to fit your specific business needs, requirements, and budget.

 1. Identify your needs

 The easiest way to automate your repetitive tasks is with the right software, but you need to have a clear idea of what needs to be automated to get the most out of your tech.
 Hive is a project management platform with built-in automation features to help you minimize redundant work and connect all of your work apps in one single dashboard.
-You can use Hive Automate to trigger holds on projects, change an action’s assignee, or even more an action item to a different project if you collaborate with another team.
+With Hive Automate, you can trigger holds on projects, change an action’s assignee, or even more an action item to a different project if you collaborate with another team.

 2. Focus on the workflow